-- More challenging versions of core courses - Summer grants to fund student research projects, academic travel - Social and intellectual activities outside the classroom - A senior sibling/mentor program for incoming students - Opportunity to reside in a proposed Honors House (or Floor) - Priority registration - Interaction with an outstanding group of peers - Transcript notation of Honor's Scholar status, Honors Certificates and/or Honors Scholar diploma Graduation with Honors can have practical benefits: prospective employers and graduate admissions committees often look carefully at an undergraduate record for evidence of extra initiative and genuine intellectual strength.
-But honors programs should also be engaging--for students who seek heightened intensity in their undergraduate academic career.
+- Challenging core courses - Access to summer grants to fund student research projects and academic travel - Social and intellectual activities outside the classroom - Priority registration - Interaction with an outstanding group of peers - Transcript notation of Honor's Scholar status, Honors Certificates and/or Honors Scholar diploma

+Graduation with Honors can have practical benefits: prospective employers and graduate admissions committees often look carefully at an undergraduate record for evidence of extra initiative and genuine intellectual strength.
+But honors programs should also be engaging - for students who seek heightened intensity in their undergraduate academic career.